 If you’re looking to order online, some well-regarded printers include Mpix and Shutterfly.
 On the business side – for business cards, brochures, etc. – there us Uprinting and Vistaprint.
 These are just but a few of many other good printers that exist.

 Again, it is usually not a good idea to head over to your local mega store or similar retailer for professional prints.
-Again, when printing a headshot, you are looking for end-to-end quality – from the level of quality in the image created to the paper used, the ink used, and the process for printing it.
+Remember, when printing a headshot, you are looking for end-to-end quality – from the level of quality in the image created to the paper used, the ink used, and the process for printing it.
 After all, it is likely that you are relying on that printed headshot to directly or indirectly translate into getting you some sort of paid work.